Panasonic G9 versus Fujifilm X-A3

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a higher video resolution than the X-A3.
 It can shoot video footage at 4K/60p, while the Fujifilm is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the G9 has an electronic viewfinder (3680k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X-A3 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Panasonic G9 and Fujifilm X-A3 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Panasonic G9 and Fujifilm X-A3 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic G9 (⇒ rgt)||3680||YES||3.0||1040||swivel||YES||8000||20.0||no||YES|